daedalus/breakzip/README.md

-Welcome to breazip!
+Welcome to breakzip!
 This is a collection of open source utilities for working with Zip files and cracking (hopefully) their encryption key.
 This project is written and maintained by: